 Damaged airways and lungs

-If chronic bronchitis is also present, the vast amounts of mucus can contribute to narrowing of the air passages and can clog the air sacs, further reducing their ability to function.
+If the same person also has chronic bronchitis (ongoing inflammation of the lining of the bronchial tubes), the mucus present can further contribute to narrowing of the air passages and clogging of the air sacs, further reducing their ability to function.
 As the number of functional air sacs reduces, the number of capillaries servicing the damaged alveoli also gradually reduces.

 Complications of emphysema